 "Just because a person has a visual impairment, it doesn’t mean they can’t do what everybody else does.
 It’s just finding a different way of being able to do it.

 "That is one of the reasons why I chose this organisation to come and work with."

 You may also be interested in

 Sometimes sight loss can make it difficult to live independently - especially when combined with other disabilities and health needs.
-Sight Scotland is committed to providing extraordinary specialist care, every day, to people of all ages.
+Sight Scotland is committed to providing extraordinary specialist care, every day.